-Each of the reopened spaces has introduced measures to ensure your safety, such as hand-sanitising stations and one-way access, and many require you to book a time slot in advance for entry – check with the individual venues in advance for more information.
+Due to the coronavirus pandemic, London museums have introduced special safety measures, such as hand-sanitising stations and one-way access, and many require you to book a time slot in advance for entry – check with the individual venues in advance for more information.

 If you’re not currently able to visit the capital, you can still enjoy culture from your couch with our pick of virtual London museum exhibitions, all for free!

 If you’re not able to visit London, you can still soak up the city’s culture with these free exhibitions to enjoy from your home.
 Just sit back, log on and explore exhibits from some of London’s top museums.

 1. Noteworthy Women at the Bank of England Museum

 Ever wondered how banknotes were made, or the stories behind the people featured on them?
 The Bank of England Museum's online exhibition Noteworthy Women examines the stories of women who have created and appeared on British currency, and "notes" how the Queen's portrait has changed during her reign.

 2. Making the Bridge Sing at Tower Bridge

 Enjoy an artist’s take on the true story of a former cook at Tower Bridge, with the online exhibition Making the Bridge Sing.
 Mixing fantasy with fact, Di Mainstone has created a series of drawings and a film exploring the notion of the bridge singing and nature taking over the London icon.